Engativá

-Engativá is the 10th locality of Bogotá.
-It is located in the west of the city.
-This district is mostly inhabited by lower middle and working class residents.
+Engativá is the 10th locality (localidad) of Bogotá, the capital city of Colombia. located in the city’s west‑northwest sector, Originally an independent municipality of the Department of Cundinamarca, Engativá was annexed to Bogotá in 1954, forming part of the city’s expansion.

+Its territory is a mix of predominantly residential neighborhoods, commercial areas, industrial zones, and a lot of rural-like spaces used for agriculture and green zones.

+It lies at an average elevation of around 2,600 meters (about 8,500 ft) above sea level.

 Etymology

-Engativá is either derived from Ingativá; cacique Inga; "Land of the Sun", or from the Chibcha words Engue-tivá; engue is "delicious" and tivá is "captain"; "captain of the delicious [people]".
+Engativá is derived from Inga-tivá; Inga: "Land of the Sun or Land of the West", Tivá: Cacique.

 Geography

 Engativá is limited to the north by the Salitre River with Suba, to the east by Avenida Carrera 68 and Bosa, to the south by Avenida El Dorado and Fontibón, and to the west by the Bogotá River.

 History

 Engativá was a village in the confederation of the Muisca.
 Modern Engativá was founded in 1537.
 It has become a rural territory, people used to work as farmers of Bogotá in 1571.
 The church of the town was built in honor of the pope Clemente XII in 1638 and from 1737 it was named the Nuestra Señora de los Dolores's Sanctuary.
 The church was destroyed by earthquakes, but was rebuilt in 1960.